AtsheyaaRajan/freshdesk-restaurant-review-app/README.md

     ├── config                    A folder to place all the configuration files │   └── iparams.json
     └── manifest.json             A JSON file holding meta data for app to run on platform

-Explore [more of app sample codes](https://github.com/freshworks/marketplace-sample-apps) on the Freshworks github respository.